XikunHan/metabolomicsR/README.md

-Association analysis between metabolites and interested outcomes was implemented in the “regression” function, supporting general linear regression, logistic regression, proportional hazards regression model, linear mixed-effects model, and logistic linear mixed-effects model, with or without covariates.
+Association analysis between metabolites and interested outcomes was implemented in the “regression” function, supporting general linear regression, logistic regression, poisson regression, proportional hazards regression model, linear mixed-effects model, and logistic linear mixed-effects model, with or without covariates.
 All the regression models can be run for selected metabolites or all metabolites in a single job with the support of parallel computing.

 ``` r
 fit_lm <- regression(object = df_plasma_scale, phenoData = NULL, model = "lm", outcome = "BMI",